-Click to see the Well 15 (East Washington Ave.) and Well 16 (Mineral Point Rd.) service area maps:
+Click to see the Well 15 (East Washington Ave.) service area map:

-The maps are meant to be an estimation of the service areas of the wells, averaging a range of operational conditions over the course of a year.
+The information is meant to be an estimation of the service areas of the wells, averaging a range of operational conditions over the course of a year.
 Service areas for any well can change based on season, weather conditions (i.e. drought, heavy rainfall), loss of service at nearby wells, or other unforeseen changes in system operation

 Unfortunately, cleaning up known contamination at Truax Air Field will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.